Introduce Cloud-first Strategy for all Technology Decisions

 • The reduced on-site infrastructure needed

-• Reduced workload for internal IT department
+• Reduced workload for the internal IT department

 • Scalability or flexibility in terms of capacity needed/paid for